badnack/d_link_bugs/README.md

 ```
 In the above code the content of the variable 'CONTENT_TYPE'  (pointed by the variable haystack) is controlled by a user (through the HTTP request's header).
 Its content, after the keyword 'boundary', is then copied into a buffer dest, without checking haystacka's length.
 If one takes a look at the caller function (address 0x1CE6C), one can infer that the size of dest is 256 bytes.
 As an attacker can control the content of CONTENT_TYPE, she could send the string 'boundary=' followed by as least as 257 characters to trigger a buffer overflow.

-Other two similar bugs were found in the same firmware sample, involving the HTTP cookie, as shown below:
+Other two similar bugs were found in the same firmware sample, involving the HTTP cookie.
+One of them is shown below:
 ```c
 v10 = getenv("HTTP_COOKIE");
   if ( v10 )